askforarun/AMBER2LAMMPS/README.md

  2.3161274      6.0940126      12.475827      0             -9.7069268      9.9917113      97.869973     -117.56861     -0.0043506337   11.17904

-Before check make sure the box size is the same in the data file
+Before checking make sure the box size is the same in the data file